Emacs Lisp: Functions on Line

 (forward-line &optional N)

-;; move cursor to previous line, and at the beginning (forward-line -1)
+;; move cursor to the beginning of previous line

 Get Current Line as String